 Shredders are machines with rotating blades that shred and grind suspended organic sediment material, herbaceous and woody plants, as well as trees up to 10 inches in diameter.
 Several variations and prototypes have been tested.
 All units operating in Florida lakes function with two bow-mounted counter-rotating blades that are thrust into the floating island.
 Shredders need about two or more feet of water depth to be most effective.
 Depending on vegetation and sediment density and composition, shredders can dismantle up to 10 acres of floating islands each day.

-For a complete description of Mechanical Control, see Section 3 – Mechanical Control.
+For a more detailed description of mechanical control, see Section 3 – Mechanical Control.
 When harvesting is the method chosen for tussock and floating island control, lifting the material out of the water is just the beginning of the removal process.
-Harvesting, especially floating islands, means hundreds of tons of material to haul and dispose of, either in the lake, which adds further environmental implications, or outside of the lake.
+Harvesting, floating islands, requires hauling and disposing hundreds of tons of material, either in the lake, which adds further environmental implications, or outside of the lake.
 Removing harvested material from the lake requires conveyors, elevators or loaders to transfer material to trucks.
 If the material has a high water content and trucks drive on the road, they must be sealed.
-Disposal sites must be secured prior to harvesting and may require tipping fees at landfills or additional costs to purchase land or spread material out if dumped on private property or public lands.
+Disposal sites must be procured prior to harvesting and may require tipping fees at landfills or additional costs to purchase land or spread material out if dumped on private property or public lands.

 Case Studies of Tussock and Floating Island Control Projects